Cancer of the vagina

 There are some things you can do to lower your chance of getting vaginal warts.

-Quit smoking, as smoking can weaken your immune system and the chemicals in cigarettes can also cause cervical cancer
+• quit smoking, as it can weaken your immune system and the chemicals in cigarettes can also cause cervical cancer

 Main test for vaginal cancer (colposcopy)

-The specialist will have a closer look at your tummy and pelvis, the area between your hips, so they can feel the organs there.
+The specialist will examine your tummy and pelvis, the area between your hips, so they can feel the organs there.

 They will also do a test to have a closer look at your vulva and vagina.
 This is called a colposcopy.

-You'll be asked to undress from the waist down behind a screen.
-You will be given a sheet to put over you.
+You'll be asked to undress from the waist down, behind a screen.
+You'll be given a sheet to put over you.

 During a colposcopy:

-The specialist nurse will ask you to lie back on the bed, usually with you legs bent, feet together and knees apart.
+1. The specialist nurse will ask you to lie back on a bed, usually with your legs bent, feet together and knees apart.

-A microscope with a light at the end is used to look at your vagina and cervix.
-The microscope stays outside your body
+3. A microscope with a light at the end is used to look at your vagina and cervix.
+The microscope stays outside your body.

-A small sample of cells (biopsy) may be collected to send to a laboratory
+4. A small sample of cells (biopsy) may be collected to send to a laboratory.

 Cancer Research UK : Pelvic examination and colposcopy for vaginal cancer